rsksmart/devportal/docs/05-dev-tools/data/envio.md

 tags: [Envio, indexers, data, subgraphs, dApps, smart contracts, developers, developer tools, get-started, how-to]
 ---

 [Envio](https://envio.dev/) is a feature-rich indexing solution that provides developers with a seamless and efficient way to index and aggregate real-time or historical blockchain data for Rootstock, and **other EVM chains**.
 The indexed data is easily accessible through custom [GraphQL](https://graphql.org/) queries, giving developers the flexibility and power to retrieve specific information.
-See [Getting started with Envio](/dev-tools/data/envio/)
+See [Getting started with Envio](/dev-tools/data/envio/).

+Available on: <Shield title="mainnet" color="orange" />

 Developers can choose whether they want to start from a template (e.g. Blank, ERC-20, etc.), or use the Contract Import feature: